nwager/WebScraping-MiniProject/README.md

 The `4 seconds` specifies how long the program runs.
 You can type any number, and after it you have to write `seconds`, `minutes`, or `hours` to specify the unit of time.

-The `'Portland'` specifies the US city.
-Type in any US city, but have quotes around it.
+The `"Portland"` specifies the US city.
+Type in any US city, but have `"` quotes around it.

 To end the program, either wait for the time to run out or force it to end by pressing `ctrl + c`.
 **NOTE:** If a window pops up saying "chromedriver.exe has stopped working" or something, that's fine; just click OK.